Articles

 Knitting

-I don't remember learning to knit, though my grandmother used to treasure a letter from me aged about 5 saying "Please send me more wool because I like knitting!".
-I have produced leaflets with instructions for multicoloured entrelac knitting (as the background for this site), and for "scribble lace" knitting, pictured on the right here and also some notes on how to get "knitting in different directions", as on the left, to lie approximately flat.
+I have produced a leaflet with instructions for multicoloured entrelac knitting (as the background for this site), and one which combines instructions for "scribble lace" knitting, pictured on the right here with some notes on how to get "knitting in different directions", as on the left, to lie approximately flat.
+I sell these at exhibitions and craft fairs, but they are available to download free.